x8rr/rizz/README.md

 # Welcome to RandomRizz!
 RandomRizz is where you can get those pickup lines, and even potentially snatch a girl.
 It's simple to use and understand, because at the click of a button, you can get tons rizz lines!
+The best part?
+It's constantly being updated, meaning you can always come back for more rizz lines!

 ## Languages used:
 - JavaScript for the randomizer and theme switcher